laynef/AI-Job-Autofill/README.md

 ## ⚙️ How to Use

-Save Your Information:

-- Click the extension's icon in the Chrome toolbar to open the popup.
-- Fill in all your personal and professional details, including your name, address, contact info, and links.
+- Save Your Information: Click the extension's icon, fill in your details, upload your resume, and click "Save Information".
-- Upload your resume in PDF format.
-- Add any key skills or cover letter points to the "Additional Info" section.
-- Click the "Save Information" button.

-Autofill an Application:

-- Navigate to a job application webpage.
+- Autofill an Application: Navigate to a job application, click the extension's icon, and click "Autofill Page".
-- Click the extension's icon in the toolbar.
-- Click the "Autofill Page" button.
-- The extension will automatically fill in all recognized fields.
-File input fields will be highlighted, prompting you to attach your resume manually.

 ## 📂 File Structure